Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

 are the blow-ups in a center $D_{i}\subset X_{i}$ which is permissible and n.c. with $\cB_i$, and where $\cB_{i+1}=\cB_i'$ is the complete transform of $\cB_{i}$ (resp. $\cB_{i+1} = \widetilde{\cB_i}$ is the strict transform of $\cB_i$).

-Call a sequence as in \eqref{seqBpermbu2} reduced if none of the morphisms $\pi_n$ is an isomorphism.
-For a given sequence of $\cB$-permissible blowups, define the associated reduced sequence by suppressing all isomorphisms in the sequence and renumbering as in \eqref{seqBpermbu2} again.
+Call a sequence as in \eqref{seqBpermbu2} contracted if none of the morphisms $\pi_n$ is an isomorphism.
+For a given sequence of $\cB$-permissible blowups, define the associated contracted sequence by suppressing all isomorphisms in the sequence and renumbering as in \eqref{seqBpermbu2} again.

 We abbreviate \eqref{seqBpermbu2} as $(X,Z,\cB) = (X_0,Z_0,\cB_0) \lmapo{\pi_1} (X_1,Z_1,\cB_1) \leftarrow \ldots\;$, for short. \end{definition}

 We will prove Theorem \ref{thm.intro.3} in the following form.